Bear Island (New Brunswick): History

-Named "Island of the Bear" by the Maliseet people, the location takes its name from islands (Big Bear and the Little Bear Islands) in the Saint John River.
+Named "Island of the Bear" by the Wolastoqiyik, the location takes its name from islands (Big Bear and the Little Bear Islands) in the Saint John River.
 One story claims that bears fished in the narrow channels between the islands, while others claim that bears would frequent the butternut trees native to the islands.
 With the development of the downstream Mactaquac Dam in 1968 and the consequential rise in water levels, Bear Island is technically a misnomer, as the islands no longer exist, and the entire area referred to as Bear Island is on the shore of the dam's 96-kilometre headpond.
 Many of the area's homes were razed in order to make way for the headpond.

 The first permanent settlement in Bear Island was by Revolutionary War Loyalist veterans who received minimum 200 acre land grants by King George III on February 2, 1787, with many soldiers arriving that spring.
 Twelve veterans from the "Guides and Pioneers, Queensbury" and twenty-one from the "Corps of Queen's Rangers" regiments were granted land.
 Eventually immigrants from Portugal, England, Ireland, the Netherlands, Scotland, France and Germany, and families of former slaves of African descent would find their way to Bear Island.

 The island itself was originally divided into 26 lots owned by settlers on the shore.
 Due to flooding in the spring, the island was never permanently settled, but rather used for farming purposes enhanced by the rich soil deposited after each flood.
 Other islands in the area were used similarly.

 Originally a farming community, each resident grew vegetables and raised cattle, pigs, hens and horses.
 Although subsistent in nature, occasionally farming activities would grow into a true industry, such as during the Potato Boom of the late 1920s when residents harvested up to 100 barrels a season for sale.
 Other residents took up maple syrup production, even forming the first Maple Syrup Association in New Brunswick in 1959, while others chose to specialize in matters like chicken hatcheries and milk production.
 Many of these activities as a source of primary income and lifestyle ceased with the destruction of most of the arable land with the advent of the dam.